bool3max/bhashmap/README.md

 ```

 Insert a new key-value pair into the map, or update the associated value of an existing key.
-When a new key-value pair is inerted, a copy of the key is made and stored internally.
+When a new key-value pair is inserted, a copy of the key is made and stored internally.

 Returns `true` on success, and `false` on failure.